The Missionary Collection

 These photos bring to life Armenians working in diverse fields including medicine, farming, technology, education, and law enforcement.

-This exhibit features Armenian business owners, entrepreneurs and skilled artisans, as well as the laborers and factory workers who were the backbone of the labor force.
+This exhibit features Armenian business owners, entrepreneurs and skilled artisans, as well as the laborers and factory workers, the backbone of the labor force.

 Banquet and Panoramic Photo Collection

-In 2017 we added the first set of 220 photographs to Digital Commonwealth which provides public access to materials through a consortium of archives, libraries, museums, and historical societies from across Massachusetts.
+This exhibition was organized in collaboration with the Digital Commonwealth which provides public access to materials through a consortium of archives, libraries, museums, and historical societies from across Massachusetts.